Joey Gallo Player Props: Twins vs. Tigers

 Joey Gallo At The Plate

-- Gallo has seven doubles, a triple, 11 home runs and 27 walks while hitting .189.
+- Gallo is batting .178 with seven doubles, a triple, 11 home runs and 27 walks.

+- Gallo has reached base via a hit in 23 games this season (of 55 played), and had multiple hits in five of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.